axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

    A substitute can only belonged to one type.

 #.
-Specify substitutes by clicking on link ends with |si-notes-quill|.
+Specify substitutes by clicking on link ends with |si-notes-quill|, select substitutes and click :guilabel:`Add` button to add.

 #.
 Confirm your substitutes with the button :guilabel:`Save`.